-Police treatment of Hispanics in East Haven had been under federal scrutiny since 2009 when the U.S. Department of Justice launched a civil rights probe that found a pattern of discrimination and biased policing.
+Police treatment of Latinos in East Haven has been under federal scrutiny since 2009, when the Department of Justice launched a civil rights probe that found a pattern of discrimination and biased policing in the town, which is more than 88 percent white, according to the Census.